A look around Vietnamese Villages

 cat cat village, sapa

-9. Tra Que Vegetable Village, near Hoi An
+9. Tra Que, near Hoi An

 Visitors can enjoy a leisurely stroll through the lush gardens, watch farmers at work, and even take part in the farming process with a hands-on experience.
 Tourists can also join cooking classes to learn how to prepare traditional Vietnamese dishes using fresh herbs and vegetables grown right in the village.